Skazza94/wordpress-modular-plugin/readme.md

 This framework is based on the idea of "module", something that can be added/removed without compromising other plugin functionalities.

-For example, you have an *Admin* module and an *User* module, if you don't need the *User* module anymore, you should be able to remove it without touching nothing in other plugin files or even in the *Admin* module.
+For example, you have a `Admin` module and a `User` module, if you don't need the `User` module anymore, you should be able to remove it without touching nothing in other plugin files or even in the `Admin` module.

 To achieve this, all WordPress actions/filters/shortcodes/etc. should be defined in a dichiarative way, using an OOP approach.
 So, in WPM, you can add/remove your module simply adding/removing a subfolder.
 You can also re-use some modules in other plugins